syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 Create a new iOS application in Xamarin Studio or Visual Studio for Xamarin.iOS.

-## Adding SfPullToRefresh in Xamarin.iOS using designer
+## Adding SfPullToRefresh in Xamarin.iOS using story board

 1. Add a new storyboard inside of project

 2. Drag SfPullToRefresh control from toolbox and drop into storyboard

-3. Since this is hosting control so it does not has preview on designer page.
-You can see the Popupview only when deploy on the device.
+3. Now Drag the SfDataGrid control from the toolbox and drop it into the SfPullToRefresh in StoryBoard.

-4. Now Drag the SfDataGrid control from toolbox and drop into inside the SfPullToRefresh in StoryBoard.
+4. Since this is a hosting control it does not show a preview on the designer page and you can only see the PullToRefresh when deployed in the device.

-5. Open the properties window of SfPullToRefresh and set the required properties and identity name refer the below image.
+5. Open the properties window of SfPullToRefresh and set the required properties like shown in the below image.

 6. Set the SfDataGrid as PullableContent to SfPullToRefresh in code behind.